Many people with HIV experience skin problems due to the impact of the virus on the immune system. In many cases, this can include skin lesions.

 A weakened immune system makes it more likely that a person will develop various skin infections, which may be fungal, viral, or bacterial.
 Certain types of skin cancers are also more likely to occur in people with HIV.

 Skin conditions may represent opportunistic infections, other illnesses associated with HIV, or side effects of HIV medications.

-This article looks at the ways HIV affects the skin, common causes of skin lesions in people with HIV, their diagnosis, and how to prevent them.
+This article looks at how HIV affects the skin, common causes of skin lesions in people with HIV, their diagnosis, and prevention.

 According to the Centers for Disease Control and Prevention (CDC), around 1.2 million people in the United States are living with HIV.

 HIV does not directly affect the skin.
 However, HIV damages or destroys the immune system’s CD4 cells, which reduces the body’s ability to fight infection.
 This increases the risk of certain health problems, including skin conditions.

 Dermatological conditions are common among people with HIV.
 Some sources have suggested that 69% of participants with HIV have a skin disorder.

 Certain infections in people with HIV are often called